nikkilr88/100-days-of-code/log.md

 ### Day 35 (June 28, 2017):

-**Today's Progress**: Started redoing the JS calculator project, continued with the web dev course, and started refactoring my Tic Tac Tow game.
+**Today's Progress**: Started redoing the JS calculator project, continued with the web dev course, and started refactoring my Tic Tac Toe game.

 **Thoughts:** Lots of CSS and JS today.
 The mobile version of my calculator looks great, but the full version still needs a lot of styling.
 My CSS skills are improving, though!
 Pretty happy with today's progress.